interuss/dss/monitoring/tracer/README.md

 ### Invocation
-Make a copy of [`run_subscribe.sh`](run_subscribe.sh) and edit the arguments as desired.
+Make a copy of [`run_subscribe.sh`](run_subscribe.sh) and edit the arguments as appropriate.
 Then simply run your copy of that script (`./run_subscribe.sh`).

 ### External route
 One important argument in subscribe mode is `--base-url`.
 This should be the URL at which the tracer container can be reached externally.
-Note that this URL will probably need to use https (to satisfy DSS validation), but
+Note that this URL will probably need to use https (to satisfy DSS validation), but the tracer container only serves via http.
+This means a user will need to provide their own TLS termination for the external endpoint and forward traffic to the tracer container in order to use tracer in subscribe mode.